pratik-senapati/CriMsonTYpo/README.md

 I am pursuing a B.Tech at Vellore Institute of Technology, Vellore in Computer Science and Engineering.

-I'm currently in the pursuit of become a fullstack developer in Web Development and am knee deep in it!
+I'm currently in the pursuit of becoming a Front End Web Developer.

-Additionally, I am looking for an internship, preferably front end in web development.
+Additionally, I am looking for an internship, preferably front-end in web development.

 📫 **Contact me by**: